FAQ

 Is DAGKnight live?

-No. DAGKnight is a parameterless/adaptive consensus upgrade direction, not current mainnet behavior.
+No. DAGKnight is a parameterless/adaptive consensus upgrade direction.
+Current mainnet behavior uses GHOSTDAG.

 Are vProgs live?

-No. vProgs are roadmap architecture for apps that prove richer rules while sharing Kaspa ordering, not mature live app paths today.
+No. vProgs are roadmap architecture for apps that prove richer rules while sharing Kaspa ordering.
+Live app infrastructure needs activation and product evidence.

 Does Toccata mean external L2s are required?